Free: Healthy 5-Ingredient Meals EbookGet It Now

-This pear salad recipe combines all the juicy sweetness of fruit with a medley of flavors from crisp greens and crumbly cheese.
-Salad with pears comes together just as fast as other fruity, healthy salads like grilled peach salad or strawberry spinach salad, but with a magnificently sweet white wine vinaigrette — and it’s so easy to customize!
+This pear salad recipe combines all the juicy sweetness of fruit with a medley of flavors from crisp greens and crumbly, tart feta cheese.
+Salad with pears comes together just as fast as other fruity, healthy salads like grilled peach salad or strawberry spinach salad, but with a sweet white wine vinaigrette.
+And, it’s so easy to customize!

 Ingredients & Substitutions